dainis-brjuhoveckis/test-fizzbuzz-php-mysql-docker/README.md

 export DOCKER_XDEBUG_REMOTE_HOST=$(ip addr show | grep "\binet\b.*\bdocker0\b" | awk '{print $2}' | cut -d '/' -f 1)
 ```

-The above command could be added to ~/.bashrc to spare the need running this every time.
+The above command could be added to ~/.bashrc to spare the need for running this every time when a fresh terminal window is opened.

 As far as the author of this document knows, this is not required on Windows and Mac hosts, but that is not 100% certain as it is not tested by the author.